SaintArchI/pen_unittest/README.md

 Simple unittests for Pen class.
-The test was one of the tasks in the automatization testing course.
+The test was one of the tasks in test automation course.